JenilKundaliya/Weather-App/README.md

 This will start running the server for Frontend and Backend Both

-For Frontend
+-- For Frontend
 The App will start running default on PORT 3000
-Hit this URL in the browser
+Local URL for FE =>

 http://localhost:3000

-For Backend
+-- For Backend
 The Server will start running default on PORT 8001

 Once both the servers are running-

-On the Frontend,
+-- On the Frontend,
 Enter any city name, and then Check For Weather for that city.

-On the Backend,
+-- On the Backend,
 Caching is done after getting response from the OpenWeatherMap service, So if a subsequent request comes for a cached city, then return Response from the Cached Data so for a particular city , the cached value will be it's response.